dmsc/fastbasic/compiler/USAGE.md

 Basic Usage
 ===========

-For simple compilation of BAS files to XEX (Atari DOS executable), use the included `fb` and `fb-int` scripts.
+For simple compilation of BAS files to XEX (Atari DOS executable), call the `fb` or the `fb-int` programs passing the basic source file as the first parameter.

 - On Linux: